4 - 4 : kolam with parallel dots. This kolam has 4 rows of 4 dots each.

 9 - 1 : kolam with parallel dots

-Start with 9 dots in the center and reduce dots on both sides as shown.
+Start with 9 dots in the center and reduce the dot-count on both sides as shown.

 Please click on the blue arrow located at the bottom of the dot grid, to view the animation.